|

 curving path is readily differentiated from the linear momentum.
 So

-it might be fun to work this anyway, for the squaring of the circle
+it might be fun to work this anyway, for the squaring of a circle

 could be possible with, say, 3D constructs (pyramid?, angular